 No. 1 in H2O

 Ultimately, distilled water is one of the best options when it comes to putting liquids in your clothing steamer.
+Using distilled water not only ensures optimal performance but also contributes to efficient housekeeping by maintaining and optimizing your steamer.
 However, if you’re really looking for an even deeper clean with a pristine scent, we recommend using the Nori Fabric Facial.
 After all, your steamer keeps you looking fresh and clean; we really should return the favor.

 Sources: